 Sometimes the best way to preserve apples is to store them right on the tree.
 Or at least, so people in relatively mild climates believed in times past.
 England happens to have such a climate, and late-ripening apples were picked in early November and hung in cloth bags right on the tree.

 This method kept them cool and moist, as November in England is basically good root storage conditions for winter apple varieties.
 Cloth bags provide good air flow, which helps maintain quality.

-In many ways, cider syrup is just like maple syrup, but made from boiled apple cider instead.
+In many ways, cider syrup is just like maple syrup but made from boiled apple cider instead.
 It’s actually often called “boiled cider” since that’s exactly what it is.
-Like maple syup, cider syrup is shelf-stable and will keep for extended periods without refrigeration or special treatment.
+Like maple syrup, cider syrup is shelf-stable and will keep for extended periods without refrigeration or special treatment.